Herefordshire, HR8 9XU

 World Food Safety Day is observed every year on June 7 to draw attention and inspire action to prevent, detect and manage foodborne risks.
-This year I wanted to explore allergens, which have been a large focus for the agri-food industry and a key element of my career so far, since the implementation of the Food Information Regulations and the additional requirements of Natasha’s law, coming into force later this year.
-For very good reason, the potential risks are huge, and we have seen already too many avoidable tragedies in the sector.
+This year I wanted to explore allergens, which have been a large focus for the agri-food industry and a key element of my career so far since the implementation of the Food Information Regulations and the additional requirements of Natasha’s law, which came into force in 2021.
+For very good reason as the potential risks are huge, and we have seen already too many avoidable tragedies in the sector.

 While I think companies have worked hard on processes and procedures to limit occurrences just by looking at FSA alerts, we can see that it is still a major problem.